MasteryCoding/Roll-a-Ball-Walkthrough/Live Build 1 Roll-a-Ball/README.md

 In the *CameraController.cs* script:

 1. Since we're using the mouse as axis input, lock and hide the cursor in `Start()`.
-2. Define a [serialized](https://docs.unity3d.com/ScriptReference/SerializeField.html) float called `lookSensitivity` to use in the inspector.
+2. Define a serialized float called `lookSensitivity` to use in the inspector.
-3. Define a ``` method that:
+3. Define a `LateUpdate()` method that:
    1. Sets the CameraPivot's position to the Player's position.
    2. Makes the camera look at the Player.
 4. Define a public `Look()` method that takes in a `Vector2` called `mouseVector`.